 I don’t know about you, but I love the thrill of getting a good deal.
 For that reason, I NEVER buy anything before I check the prices at other places (most notably, online).
 Otherwise, I could be overpaying for a club.
 Even if you think you are probably getting a great deal already, it’s still best to check anyway.
 You might not realize that the item doesn’t cost as much as you think in general.

-No question, the best place to buy golf clubs for a low price is eBay.
+No question, the best place to buy golf clubs for a low price is Global Golf.

 For example, if you go to Dicks Sporting Goods right now, you would most likely be paying $120 plus sales tax for a new Cleveland wedge.
-However, if you shop on eBay, you can probably get that same wedge (brand new) for $50 less with free shipping.
+However, if you shop on Global Golf, you can probably get that same wedge (brand new) for $50 less with free shipping.